 Keep in contact with the specialists that you do use and don’t forget to get their report concerning what occurred when your patient visited them.
 However, where you get repeated patient complaints about a specialist, find another one to refer to as the patient may tar you with the same brush as the specialist.

-Fill out the form below for your free Practice Analysis
+Fill out the form for your

 Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to The Art of Management Inc. and a clickable link back to this page.